u20n/u20n.github.io/_gen/items/grav.md

 One way to account for this would be taking the greatest of set $N_x$, where
 $$e : N_x \implies e : \begin{cases} e \notin F_x\\ e \exists! \in N_x \\e = max\{N_x\} \end{cases}$$  and including $e$ in each subsequent calculation.
 This, however, just pushes the slip one level down; there's now a slip of threshold in each calculation and no real improvement of the situation.

+It may make sense to impose some sense of order on the actual count of bodies in the $F_x$ set, but that would, like the set of $N_x$, only push the slip further down, rather than solve it.
+Almost all solutions have this slip, and hence we must account for the degradation of accuracy, and the acceptable degrees of error.

 **time as an influence**